obah2008/Active-directory-project/Slack & Shuffle integration/Shuffle setup.md

 ## Setting up Azure firewall and integrating it to slack
 - Create a new firewall policy
 - Select the same resource group and region the virtual machines were installed in
+- Create a new IP group.
+- Create a Rule collection in the firewall policy we created

 ## Note:
 I original planned on using a PFsense rule,